sortiz4/gifty/README.md

 # Gifty
-Gifty is a completely free and open source multiplatform gift exchange tool modeled after the age-old tradition of drawing names from a bowl.
-Enter the names of the participants and pass the device around while everyone is randomly assigned to each other.
+Gifty is a mobile application that modernizes the traditional gift exchange experience by digitizing the classic names-in-a-bowl approach.
+Gifty allows users to enter participant names and then pass the device around the room as each person is randomly assigned a gift recipient, maintaining the element of surprise while eliminating the need for paper slips.

 ## Compilation
 Those seeking to compile must have...